 Teatro all’antica in Sabbioneta

-A Renaissance Lesson in
+A Renaissance Lesson in Proportion and Perspective

 In the Renaissance artist and architects began experimenting with optical illusions.
 They wanted to represent objects with the appearance of depth or distance.
 A famous example is Teatro all’antica in Sabbioneta.